bstavel/dictator_data_analysis/README.md

 Z & I were looking at the following bin sizes: `200, 160, 120, 80, 40` They all had overlaps of 25% regardless of size.
 It also looks like they were epoching based on trial start, presentation time, and choice time.

+*We decided on two sets of analyses: 1) presentation locked continueing for 1 second and 2) choice locked with .5 before to 1 second after*

 ## Regressions-- Modeling Choices

 | Possible Predictors | Definition | Priority? |